Heidi Thorne is an author and business speaker specializing in sales and marketing topics for coaches, consultants, and solopreneurs.

-Worth a Thousand Words...
-Or Dollars
+Worth a Thousand Words—or Dollars

 Instagram.
 Pinterest.
 YouTube.
 Facebook.
 These social media networks heavily rely on one thing: Visual content, whether that's photos, images, infographics, emojis, or video.
 And visual content is only getting hotter.

-What is Visual Literacy?
+What Is Visual Literacy?

 Just as literacy is the ability to communicate and understand text-based material, visual literacy can be described as the ability to communicate and understand meaning in pictures.

-Visual Literacy Versus Art
+Visual Literacy vs. Art

 In education, developing visual skills are often limited to visual art classes, often with an emphasis on artistic skill.
 So those students who don't have artistic talent, or any inclination towards the arts, often just take whatever art classes are necessary to pass or graduate, thereby losing out on developing a skill of the future.

-For example, in college, I had to take an additional communications elective and chose an Art 101 type class.
-First day, we were charged with leaving the classroom and coming back in an hour with four sketches of a scene in a dorm room.
-Even though I love looking at art I, I don't enjoy drawing and just managed to eek out a C in drawing class in high school.
+I had to take an additional communication elective and chose an Art 101-type class.
+On the first day, we were charged with leaving the classroom and coming back in an hour with four sketches of a scene in a dorm room.
+Even though I love looking at art I, I don't enjoy drawing and just managed to eke out a C in drawing class in high school.
 I promptly used that sketching hour to march down to registration and switch my elective class to sociology (a class which I thoroughly enjoyed).

 At the minimum, a required course in art history—with an emphasis on determining what the artists of the past were trying to communicate—could help expose students to the importance of interpreting visual content.

-Visual Versus Analytical
+Visual vs. Analytical

 Thinking in Pictures

-The Time Investment.
-In addition to the learning curve for understanding and using visuals, capturing and editing this material can be very time consuming.
+- The Time Investment.
+In addition to the learning curve for understanding and using visuals, capturing and editing this material can be very time-consuming.
 Decide on what investment of both money and time can be devoted to the effort, seeking outside professional help as needed.

 © 2017 Heidi Thorne